 Train / bus would normally be your most cost effective choice, but with 4 of you renting a car will likely be cheaper.
 You do not want a car in NYC, but it is the main way to see Cape Cod and to get to Cape Cod from Boston.
 Cape May is also nice, and less crowded and cheaper than Cape Cod.

-Probably the logistically easiest and cheapest is bus from from NYC to Boston, then rent a car to leave Boston and to use on Cape Cod. about 7 years ago
+Probably the logistically easiest and cheapest is bus from from NYC to Boston, then rent a car to leave Boston and to use on Cape Cod. over 7 years ago

 Here's another option ...